naivekun/libhustpass/README.md

 ]
 ```

-So I modified pyDes.py from python library `pyDes` to sbDes.py
+So I modified pyDes.py(from the python library `pyDes`) to sbDes.py

 #### License